JeffRice/reactUI/README.md

   detail view can be a third page or a modal dialog/overlay that temporarily obscures the list.
-The detail view displays the calculation's inputs and a graph of the calculation's `values` array, rendered using [d3](https://www.d3-graph-gallery.com/graph/line_basic.html).
+The detail view displays the calculation's inputs and a graph of the calculation's `values` array, for example rendered using [d3](https://www.d3-graph-gallery.com/graph/line_basic.html).

-  Note that React and d3 require a bit of code to play nicely together.
+  If you do use d3 to render the graph, note that React and d3 require a bit of code to play nicely together.

 - The graph updates with data from the server once per second, letting the user watch its progression over time.